lrdfrd/errorlog/README.md

+open the raw file to make it look right, im not sure hot to do it here

 =~=~=~=~=~=~=~=~=~=~=~= PuTTY log 2021.10.30 19:58:08 =~=~=~=~=~=~=~=~=~=~=~=
 10/30/21-23:30:58 (GMT) (tRAID): NOTE:  SOD: removed SAS host from index 0 10/30/21-23:30:58 (GMT) (tRAID): NOTE:  Turning on tray summary fault LED